jaxlo/neon/notes.md

 ## Not cyberpunk.
 Neonpunk?
 Cyberpunk is neat but I'm drawn to neon asthenic of it more than anything else.
-Instead of chrome, violence and sexualization, I want the feeling of digital human connection.
+Instead of chrome, violence and sexualization, I want the feeling of optomism and human connection.

 Like Them Midnight's music.
 Their Wave song is a good example of this.

-Synthwave is too 80s lol